 Try consciously modeling a few of the most important social skills, many of which will naturally occur with everyone cooped up together.

 - Taking turns.
 Patiently waiting your turn to speak is a struggle for many children during in-person conversations, and it’s even more challenging over video chat.
-“Right now, you could practice purposeful turn taking with everyone in the home,” says Michelle Kaplan, LCSW, a clinical social worker at the Child Mind Institute.
+“Right now, you could practice purposeful turn taking with everyone in the home,” says Michelle Kaplan, LCSW, a clinical social worker.
 “For younger kids, you can take turns being in charge of who selects what you’ll build or how you’ll play with the dolls, and for older kids you can practice taking turns selecting games and topics of conversation.”

 - Seeing things from someone else’s perspective.
 Tell your child how you made decisions during your day and what motivated your behavior so they can practice taking on your perspective.
 When possible, explain how you how you took someone else’s perspective, too.
 “For example, instead of saying, ‘I had a good day today,’ explain that you noticed an employee was feeling down,” says Dr. Lee.
 “Tell your child that you tried to take her perspective and thought about how difficult it must be for her to work with three kids at home.
 So you discussed it with her and decided to change her hours.”